-If you are using CTC's Interact or some other HMI development program, you are now ready to download a project to the RS PC.
+You are now ready to develop an application or download a project to the RS PC.

 Chapter 4

 Maintaining and Troubleshooting the RS PC

 The PowerStation RS PC has been designed to provide years of trouble-free operation even in the harshest environments.
 However, occasionally, you may need to perform routine maintenance on some components of the PC's hardware and software.